itsip99/basra_website/README.md

 - Apply some sort method on Delivery list.

 v1.0.13
-- New Page of FixUp Moto Dashboard Informations!.
+- New Page of FiXup Moto Dashboard Informations!.
-- FixUp Moto Dashboard can only be accessed by user with specific access permission.
+- FiXup Moto Dashboard can only be accessed by user with specific access permission.
 - Delivery, Picking and Packing's Filter bug and performance fixes.

+v1.0.14
+- New Page!
+Adjust Free Stock.
+- Free Stock Adjustment bug and performance fixes.

 ## Getting Started